arnavvag/footballreID/README.md

-# Soccer Player & Ball Tracking with YOLOv8 and DeepSORT
+# Soccer Player & Ball Tracking with YOLOv and DeepSORT

 ## 📋 Project Overview